Cohen admits to stealing and other takeaways from day 19 of Trump’s trial

 Cohen offered his standard response, “Yes, sir.”

-The theft came after Cohen hired the technology company Red Finch to help boost Trump’s numbers in an online poll from CNBC, ranking the best businessmen of the past half century.
+The theft came after Cohen hired the technology company Red Finch to help boost Trump’s numbers in an online poll from CNBC, ranking the best businessmen of the past half-century.

 Cohen testified that Trump was “upset” that he had landed towards the bottom of the poll.
 By hiring Red Finch, Cohen explained that he and Trump could manipulate the poll: The tech company would cast false votes on Trump’s behalf using different IP addresses.